Free Insurance Verification

 Choosing the Right Group Counseling

 There are many choices when it comes to treatment, rehab, and recovery.
-There are still many choices when it comes to group therapy.
+There are also many choices when it comes to group therapy.
 To narrow down these options, substance abusers considering group therapy might want to ask themselves a few questions:

 - Do I want to seek group therapy on an inpatient or an outpatient basis?